Why Are Boiling Chips Added To The Distillation Flask

 In addition to their ability to promote even boiling, boiling chips can also help to increase the efficiency of a distillation reaction by creating more contact between the liquid and vapor phases.
 This increased contact helps accelerate mass transfer and allows for faster distillations with greater product yields.
 Boiling chips also help reduce foaming by providing additional pathways for gas bubbles to escape from the liquid phase.
 Lastly, boiling chips can help prevent thermal runaway in reactions involving highly exothermic compounds by providing additional surfaces for heat transfer.

-See also Can Babies Use Distilled Water
+See also Can I Give My Baby Distilled Water

 Overall, the use of boiling chips in a distillation process can have significant benefits in terms of both safety and efficiency.
 Boiling chips are widely used in laboratory and industrial settings where they provide a reliable means of controlling temperature and preventing unwanted reactions or contamination during distillations.